Data Submission Overview

 - Ensure that your data does not contain PHI.

 Please review your data to ensure that it does not contain PHI.
 The HTAN DCC cannot accept data with PHI, including dates less than a year.
-For example, dates in metadata must be converted to days from an index date and all image files must have PHI removed from file headers.
+For example, dates in metadata must be converted to days from birth and all image files must have PHI removed from file headers.

-Data files can be transferred using the Synapse User Interface (Synapse UI) or programmatically.
+Data files can be transferred to the appropriate Synapse folder either by using the Synapse User Interface (Synapse UI) or programmatically.

-- To upload files using the Synapse User Interface, follow Synapse's Quick Overview: Uploading a File (via Synapse UI) directions.
+- To upload files using the Synapse User Interface, follow Synapse's Uploading a File (via Synapse UI) directions.

-If you upload files to Synapse programmatically, please use synapseclient version 3.0.0 or higher.
+If you upload files to Synapse programmatically using the python client, please use synapseclient version 3.0.0 or higher.

 Submit Metadata